A woman sits on a bed surrounded by stuffed animals, with a cream wall covered in photographs, creating a cosy and homey environment.

 Homeless people are 3.5x more likely to commit suicide than the general population

-We know there’s still a lot of stigma around mental health problems.
-So, we have therapists on-site in our services.
-This helps to make our mental health support as accessible as possible and normalise talking about thoughts and feelings.
+We know there’s still stigma around mental health – especially when you’re facing homelessness too.
+That’s why we bring therapists into our services, making support easy to access and helping to normalise talking about thoughts and feelings.

 References